Rafael Pineda (television journalist)

 Julio Rafael Pineda (born December 20, 1937) is a retired Cuban-American television news reporter who spent four decades as anchor for the Spanish language station WXTV, the Univision affiliate in New York City.

 Born in Baracoa, Cuba, he immigrated to the United States before his 20th birthday.
 He began his career at the Spanish-language station WXTV in 1968.
+On 29 October 1983, he hosted the OTI Festival 1983 along Ana Carlota.